LouisLanganay/commit-ai-generator/README.md

 1. Open VS Code.
 2. Click on the gear icon in the lower-left corner to open the **Settings**.
-3. Search for "Commit AI" in the settings search bar.
+3. Search for "Commit AI Generator" in the settings search bar.
 4. Enter your OpenAI API key in the designated field.

-5. Optionally, adjust other settings such as the AI model, temperature, prompt, and maximum token limit to suit your preferences.
+> Optionally, adjust other settings such as the AI model, temperature, prompt, and maximum token limit to suit your preferences.
-6. Save your settings.

 ## ✍ Usage

 1. Open a workspace that contains a Git repository.
 2. Navigate to the Source Control tab in the sidebar.
-3. You'll find a "Commit AI" button alongside the usual Git commit options.
+3. You'll find a "Commit AI Generator" button alongside the usual Git commit options.
-4. Click on the "Commit AI" button to generate a commit message based on your code changes and the configured settings.
+4. Click on the "Commit AI Generator" button to generate a commit message based on your code changes and the configured settings.
-5. Review the generated commit message and, if satisfied, commit your changes.

 ## 🐞 Feedback and Issues